 The team at the State of Louisiana understands that interacting with government systems should be intuitive, informative and easy.
 That’s why the State of Louisiana created an IT architecture that will anticipate the technologies of tomorrow while addressing constituents’ needs today.

 “We have to ensure that what we build today is not around the technology and needs of today, but what we are projecting the needs of tomorrow to be,” says Mike Allison, CTO at the State of Louisiana.
 “We’d like to look at how the industry is approaching Internet browsers, how the industry is approaching tablets.
 We need to take that same approach and create technology that is easy-to-use and intuitive for our constituents and our customers.”

 One Person, One Password

-The State of Louisiana, which serves more than 4 million citizens, turned a challenge around an outdated system and created the opportunity to establish a foundation for citizen services.
+The State of Louisiana, which serves more than 4 million citizens, took a challenge around an outdated system and created the opportunity to establish a foundation for citizen services.

 The need to improve and transform a dated Medicare and Medicaid enrollment system turned into an opportunity to change the way software was developed.
 Instead of creating a monolithic application, the team decided to embrace the application economy and design a new service-oriented system that could accommodate a broad range of citizen services.

 “I don’t think a lot of people have a great experience when they’re working with the government,” says Matthew Vince, Chief Design Officer at the State of Louisiana.
 “So currently, if you’re a citizen and you interact with, let’s say, the office of motor vehicles or tax or really any of our other services, it’s a different ID, it’s a different account and the data is not shared, so your experience as a customer is fragmented.”